R220 Supplement, References to Responsibilities

 (a) (i) appoint a secretary, a treasurer, administrative officers, deans, faculty members, and other professional and support personnel, prescribe their duties, and determine their salaries; and

-(ii) subject to the authority of, policy established by, and the approval of the board of regents, and recognizing the status of the institutions within the state system of higher education as bodies politic and corporate, appoint attorneys to provide legal advice to the institution’s administration and to coordinate legal affairs within the institution.
-The board of regents shall coordinate activities of attorneys at the institutions of higher education.
-The institutions shall provide an annual report to the board of regents on the activities of appointed attorneys.
+(ii) subject to the authority of, policy established by, and the approval of the Board of Higher Education, and recognizing the status of the institutions within the state system of higher education as bodies politic and corporate, appoint attorneys to provide legal advice to the institution’s administration and to coordinate legal affairs within the institution.
+The Board of Higher Education shall coordinate activities of attorneys at the institutions of higher education.
+The institutions shall provide an annual report to the Board of Higher Education on the activities of appointed attorneys.
 These appointed attorneys may not conduct litigation, settle claims covered by the State Risk Management Fund, or issue formal legal opinions but shall, in all respects, cooperate with the Office of the Attorney General in providing legal representation to the institution;

 (b) provide for the constitution, government, and organization of the faculty and administration, and enact implementing rules, including the establishment of a prescribed system of tenure;